Xiaohan5349/approw-docs-v1/docs/en/guides/basics/authenticate-first-user/use-embeded-login-component/README.md

-# Use embeded login component to authenticate
+# Use Embeded Login Component to Authenticate

 <LastUpdated/>